 For Multiple Sclerosis, MS Exercise & Wellness offers low-intensity workout including Restorative Exercise: Circuit Training and Aerobic Conditioning and Non-Contact Boxing, Yoga and Meditation, Physical Optimization, and Speech Therapy.

-Established in 2013, by Paul Delgado and Larry and Ellie Kahn, the original mission of LDBF Boxing for Parkinson’s was to use research-proven vigorous exercise, in the form of non-contact boxing, adapted to the limitations and special needs of people with Parkinson’s disease, to slow the progression of the disease, lessen the severity of symptoms, improve balance, cognitive function, and prolong independence.
+Established in 2013, by Larry and Ellie Kahn with the assistance of Paul Delgado, the original mission of LDBF Boxing for Parkinson’s was to use research-proven vigorous exercise, in the form of non-contact boxing, adapted to the limitations and special needs of people with Parkinson’s disease, to slow the progression of the disease, lessen the severity of symptoms, improve balance, cognitive function, and prolong independence.

 Since then, LDBF Boxing for Parkinson’s has undergone rapid and unparalleled growth while serving the ever-expanding community of people living with Parkinson’s disease, culminating with the opening, in September 2020, of a 4,700 square foot state-of-the-art Wellness Center in the heart of Sandy Springs.
 The move to the Wellness Center has allowed LDBF to nearly double the number of classes offered and to expand programming to include people with other movement challenges, including Multiple Sclerosis (MS) and Young Onset Parkinson’s Disease (YOPD).

-The center is named The Walter and Estelle Strauss Wellness Center thanks to Sandra Steinbook and Michelle Schwartz, who have chosen to honor their parents with their support to LDBF.
+The center is named The Walter and Estelle Strauss Wellness Center thanks to Sandra Spielberger and Michelle Schwartz, who have chosen to honor their parents with their support to LDBF.

 The expansion of the programs and services into a complete wellness center including Multiple Sclerosis, is the dream of LDBF Chairman Denise Formisano.
 She was diagnosed in 2014 with Multiple Sclerosis and in 2015 with Parkinson’s.
 Raised to live life with a positive philosophy, she was not about to let her diseases control her life.
 Unlike many others, she considers herself lucky because her neurologist immediately suggested the boxing exercise program upon diagnosis.
 She started the exercise program the next day.
 Two years later, her movement disorder specialist encouraged her to retire, to take all the hours and energy she put into her job and devote it to her personal health and exercise regime.
 That decision has changed her life and her health.
 She refocused the passion and energy previously dedicated to her career to her new mission in life - leading the LDBF program – a mission whose rewards have greatly exceeded the rewards of her career.
 As Chairman of LDBF, she is devoted to helping others with PD and MS FIGHT BACK.